International Student Support | South Asian Student Guides | Study Abroad – UK

 Key Areas of Governance in Higher Education

-University governance covers several important operational areas that ensure institutions operate responsibly and transparently.
+University governance includes several key operational areas that ensure institutions function responsibly, efficiently, and with transparency.

 Transparency and Reporting